Dan Sinker/blog

 Punk Planet issues 19-24.

 2024 marks 30 years since the start of Punk Planet, the magazine I ran for 13 years.
-Writing a single essay to summarize 80 issues—thousands of pages, hundreds of interviews, infinite amounts of hope and effort—is impossible, so I am writing 13 posts over 13 months, each one about a single year of the magazine.
-Each one dedicated to a year of learning, a year of trying, a year of making something impossible possible.
-Year One was published in May, Year Two in June, and Year Three in July.
-Welcome to Punk Planet, Year Four.
+To commemorate that milestone, I am writing 13 posts over 13 months, each one about a single year of the magazine.
+A year of learning, a year of trying, a year of making something impossible possible.

 Unless I've forgotten something important (likely), there was no year with more changes for Punk Planet than the fourth year.
 As I wrote about at the end of the essay about Year Three, being picked up by Mordam Records for distribution changed everything for the magazine.
 Instead of hustling ourselves into stores, there was a dedicated staff of (incredibly great) folks to do that.
 Instead of boxing and shipping magazines across the country (and world), that was now Mordam's job.
 And instead of chasing down checks that would never arrive, they handled that (and they arrived).
 That was the fuel that drove massive change in Year Four.